 On the outside, shutoff valves for fixtures resemble miniature gate valves because they typically include a small knob or wheel that can be twisted to open and close the valve.
 This gives them the appearance of gate valves.
 On the interior, shutdown valves for fixtures can be fabricated with various patterns and designs.

 Some people employ a straightforward washer that can move up and down against a valve seat in response to the movement of the valve handle.
 The diaphragm is used in the construction of the others.
-Stopping the flow of water is accomplished via a flexible diaphragm controlled by the valve stem.
+The flow of water is stopped via a flexible diaphragm controlled by the valve stem.
 This diaphragm presses down on an aperture in the valve seat.

 Even though they come in a wide variety of designs, faucet valves all have the same purpose: to regulate the amount of water that flows through a sink, bathtub, or shower.
 There are a few different kinds of faucet valves, which are as follows: